Logiqx/gps-guides/detective.md

 In all likelihood the GW-52 and GW-60 probably use the SiRFstar IV.
 Whilst they could contain the SiRFstar V it would be rather unnecessary.

 The remainder of this document will describe my analysis and the various findings in more detail.

+### Approach

+I decided to look into this from a number of angles:

+- Studying the timeline of the GT-31, GW-52, GW-60 and numerous GPS modules from Locosys, plus the actual GPS chips from SiRF and MediaTek.
+- Features of the likely GPS chips were researched, including the SiRFstar IV and all of the Locosysy GPS modules that used it between 2010 and 2021.
+- I've looked at the data sheets of GPS modules from the many OEMs using the GPS / GNSS chips from SiRF and MediaTek.
+- I've studied all of the relevant NMEA [commands and sentences](nmea.md) supported by each chip and hunted for anything resembling a speed accuracy estimate.
+- I've looked at the firmware of the GT-31, GW-52 and GW-60 to see what clues they contain.